dutta-alankar/dutta-alankar/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

 - I'm a `Computational Astrophysicist`.
-- Currently I'm a Ph.D. student at the [Department of Physics](http://www.physics.iisc.ac.in/), [Indian Institute of Science](https://iisc.ac.in/).
+- Currently, I'm a Ph.D. student at the [Department of Physics](http://www.physics.iisc.ac.in/), [Indian Institute of Science](https://iisc.ac.in/).
 - I work on designing numerical simulations and models of the Circumgalactic medium (CGM) which forms the diffuse gas environment around galaxies.
 - `Research interest`: Understanding the role of CGM in galaxy formation & evolution.
 - I am also interested in connecting simulations with multi-wavelength observations.
-- `Expertise`: Magneto-hydrodynamic simulations, High Performance Computing (HPC), Plasma modeling, Large Data Analysis and Visualization, ...
+- `Expertise`: Magneto-hydrodynamic simulations, High-Performance Computing (HPC), Plasma modeling, Large Data Analysis and Visualization, ...
 - I’m currently in the final year of my Ph.D. & looking for a `postdoctoral position`, this is [MY RESUME](https://www.alankardutta.com/_files/ugd/e499d0_cd67803fa0994ed0873e30caffd91f00.pdf).
 - 📌 You can visit [MY WEBSITE](https://www.alankardutta.com).
-- I'm open to discussions/suggestions about my work, research ideas or astrophysicst in general.
+- I'm open to discussions/suggestions about my work, research ideas, or astrophysics in general.
 - Don't hesitate to reach out to me! ✉️ 💬
 - You can see my `publications` at [Google Scholar](https://scholar.google.com/citations?hl=en&user=QF9fWYcAAAAJ), [NASA ADS](https://ui.adsabs.harvard.edu/public-libraries/iVkEI6i2RdyGIcouLJvRgg) or [ORCiD](https://orcid.org/0000-0002-9287-4033).
 <br>